ROCR FAQs

 These and other radiation therapy services could be included in the model in future years as increased utilization and stable pricing develop.

-Is there a short time limit until new technology will be included in ROCR case rates?
+Is there a timeline for when new technology will be included in ROCR case rates?

 It is critical that there be sufficient opportunity for new technology and services to mature in the radiation oncology marketplace before inclusion in ROCR case rates.
-There is no time limit at which new technology and services must be included in the ROCR case rate methodology.
-New technology and services, such as adaptive radiotherapy and real time PET-guided radiation, will be paid fee-for-service until there is broad clinical evidence, market penetration, and stakeholder consensus for inclusion in ROCR case rates.
+Beginning on the date that a Category 1 CPT code is assigned to new technology, there will be a 12-year period in which the services is paid fee-for-service.
+After that 12-year period, new technologies will only be considered for inclusion in ROCR if there is broad clinical evidence, market penetration, and stakeholder consensus for including the new technology in ROCR case rates.

 Why are PPS Exempt Cancer Hospitals excluded from ROCR?